How to Calculate Hours Worked Like a Pro

 Cost and Affordability

-Assess the cost and affordability of the time tracking method.
+Assess the cost and affordability of each potential time tracking method.
 Look at the pricing structure — whether it's a one-time purchase, subscription-based, or offers a free version — and consider the long-term cost implications for your business.
-Also, take into account any additional fees, such as for support, upgrades, or integrations.
+Also, take into account any additional fees, such as those tied to support, upgrades, or integrations.

-Remember to align these factors with the specific needs and requirements of your business to ensure that the chosen time tracking method fits your workflow and supports efficient time management for your small business.
+Remember to align these factors with your business's specific needs and requirements to ensure the chosen time tracking method fits your company's workflow and time management needs.

 Why Small Business Owners Love OnTheClock

-If you’re an independent contractor or small business owner with less than 3 employees, OnTheClock is free to use.
-If you’re running a growing business, our software is one of the most affordable options available, with pricing plans designed to scale with you.
+If you’re an independent contractor or small business owner with less than three employees, OnTheClock is free to use.
+If you’re running a growing business, our software is one of the most affordable options available, complete with pricing plans designed to scale with you.

 The best part?
 Your first 30 days of OnTheClock are free.
 Start your free trial now and see why we’re trusted by more than 15,000 businesses and 125,000 employees.